• On campus

 About this course

-At this level, workers have specialised skills in community services and work autonomously under broad directions from senior management.
-Workers are usually providing direct support to individuals or groups of individuals.
-Workers may also have responsibility for the supervision of other workers and volunteers and/or case management; program coordination or the development of new business opportunities.
+At this level, you’ll provide direct support to individuals or groups of individuals and may also have responsibility for the supervision of other workers and volunteers and/or case management, program coordination or the development of new business opportunities.

 Did you know: The Victorian Government has now made Free TAFE courses even more accessible for new students enrolling for study in 2023.
 All Free TAFE courses at TAFE Gippsland are now available to people with higher-level qualifications and those who have completed a previous Free TAFE course and are looking to continue in their selected training pathway.
 Conditions and eligibility rules apply.
 Check out our Free TAFE information page for further details.